dotnet/dotnet-monitor/documentation/learningPath/api.md

 Controllers with `[Authorize(Policy = AuthConstants.PolicyName)]` class attribute will require authentication on all routes defined within.
 Learn more about how Authentication is handled [here](#authentication).

-If the new API needs to return structured data, a model should be used  which are defined [here](../../src/Microsoft.Diagnostics.Monitoring.WebApi/Models/).
+If the new API needs to either accept or return structured data, a model should be used.
+Models are defined [here](../../src/Microsoft.Diagnostics.Monitoring.WebApi/Models/).

 When adding a new API, it's important to also update the [openapi.json](../openapi.json) spec which describes the API surface.
 There are CI tests that will ensure this file has been updated to reflect any API changes.
 Learn more about updating `openapi.json` [here](./testing.md#openapi-generation).